Theory of forms

-The Theory of Forms or Theory of Ideas, also known as Platonic idealism or Platonic realism, is a philosophical theory credited to the Classical Greek philosopher Plato.
+The Theory of Forms or Theory of Ideas, (Note: Modern English textbooks and translations prefer "Theory of Forms" to "Theory of Ideas"; the latter, however, can lay claim to a long and respected tradition—starting with Cicero and continuing, in German philosophy especially, into the present—and some English philosophers and authors still prefer it.
+See W. D. Ross, Plato's Theory of Ideas (1951).)
+(Note: The name of this aspect of Plato's thought is not solely modern, but rather has a long history of use; however, it is attributed to Plato without any direct textual evidence that Plato himself holds the views espoused by the various speakers within the dialogues.
+The term was used at least as early as Diogenes Laërtius, who called it (Plato's) "Theory of Ideas": Πλάτων ἐν τῇ περὶ τῶν ἰδεῶν ὑπολήψει φησίν... ("Now Plato, in conceiving his theory of Ideas, says..."))
+(Note: Plato uses many different words for what is traditionally called Form in English translations and Idea in German and Latin translations (Cicero).
+These include idéa, morphē, eîdos, and parádeigma, but also génos, phýsis, and ousía.
+He also uses expressions such as to x auto, "the x itself" or kath' auto "in itself".
+See Christian Schäfer: Idee/Form/Gestalt/Wesen, in Platon-Lexikon, Darmstadt 2007, p.
+157.) also known as Platonic idealism or Platonic realism, is a philosophical theory credited to the Classical Greek philosopher Plato.

-A major concept in metaphysics, the theory suggests that the physical world is not as real or true as Forms.
-According to this theory, Forms—conventionally capitalized and also commonly translated as Ideas—are the timeless, absolute, non-physical, and unchangeable essences of all things, which objects and matter in the physical world merely participate in, imitate, or resemble.
+A major concept in metaphysics, the theory suggests that the physical world is not as real or true as Forms (or Ideas, typically capitalized): the timeless, absolute, non-physical, and unchangeable essences of all things, which objects and matter in the physical world merely participate in, imitate, or resemble.
 In other words, Forms are various abstract ideals that exist even outside of human minds and that constitute the basis of reality.
 Thus, Plato's Theory of Forms is a type of philosophical realism, asserting that certain ideas are literally real, and a type of idealism, asserting that reality is fundamentally composed of ideas, or abstract objects.

-Plato describes these entities only through the characters (primarily Socrates) in his dialogues who sometimes suggest that these Forms are the only objects of study that can provide knowledge.
-The theory itself is contested by characters within the dialogues, and it remains a general point of controversy in philosophy.
-Nonetheless, the theory is considered to be a classical solution to the problem of universals.
+Plato describes these entities only through the characters (primarily Socrates) in his dialogues, who sometimes suggest that these Forms are the only objects of study that can provide knowledge (as opposed to mere belief or opinion), and at other times contest the very existence of the Forms.
+The theory remains a general point of controversy in philosophy; nonetheless, it is considered to be a classical solution to the problem of universals.